-Technological advances have made bicycles and bicycle parts more complex, and the pace of innovation is increasing.
-It's impossible for this manual to provide all the information required to properly repair and/or maintain every bicycle.
+Technological advances continue to make bicycles more complex.
+It's impossible for this manual to provide all the information required to properly repair and maintain every bicycle.

-To help minimize the chances of an accident and possible injury, it's critical that you have your bike shop perform any repair or maintenance not specifically described in this manual
+To help minimize the chances of an accident and possible injury, it's critical that you have your bike shop perform any repair or maintenance not specifically described in this manual.

-Many variables, from your riding style to geographic location will determine your maintenance requirements.
 The longer you neglect maintenance, the more it becomes critical.
 Your bike shop can help you decide your maintenance requirements.

 After initial use, new bicycles should be checked.
 As an example, cables stretch through use, and this can affect the operation of shifting or braking.
 Approximately two months after you purchase your new bicycle, have your bike shop fully check it.
-Have your bike shop fully crycle each year even if you did not ride your bicycle much.
+Have your bike shop fully service your bicycle each year even if you did not ride your bicycle much.

-Before each ride, perform an inspection as outlined in the Before every ride section.
+Before each ride, perform an inspection as outlined in the Before every ride section on page 16.

-The maintenance schedule is based on normal use.
-If you ride your bicycle more than the distance and time indicated, perform bicycle maintenance more frequently than recommended.
+Maintenance schedules are based on normal use.
+If you ride your bicycle more than the time indicated, perform maintenance more frequently than recommended.
 If a part malfunctions, check and service it immediately, or consult your bike shop.

 If a part has wear or damage, replace it before you ride your bicycle again.